zingdata/flutter-code-editor/lib/src/code_field/code_controller/helpers/suggestions/SUGGESTIONS.md

    - Only fall back to partial matches at proper word boundaries, never mid-word
    - Maintain word integrity for replacement operations

-5. **Displaying Suggestions**
+6. **Displaying Suggestions**
-   - Results from the isolate are received back on the main thread
+   - Results from processing (either isolate or main thread) are used
    - Show the popup with relevant suggestions
    - Hide the popup if no valid suggestions are found

-## Off-Main-Thread Implementation
+## Cross-Platform Implementation

-The suggestion system uses Dart isolates to move heavy computation off the main thread:
+The suggestion system uses platform detection to ensure optimal performance across all platforms:

-1. **Isolate Communication**
+1. **Platform Detection**
+   - Uses Flutter's `kIsWeb` constant to detect web platform
+   - Automatically selects the appropriate processing strategy
+   - No manual configuration required for different platforms

+2. **Isolate Strategy (Mobile/Desktop)**
-   - Uses a persistent isolate for suggestion operations
+   - Uses Dart isolates for computation-heavy operations
    - Communicates through message passing with typed request/response objects
    - Maintains a cached send port for efficient communication

-2. **Parallel Processing**
-   - The main text analysis and suggestion filtering occurs in parallel
+   - Performs text analysis and suggestion filtering in parallel
-   - Word boundary detection and prefix matching happen in the background
    - Only UI operations (showing/hiding the popup) run on the main thread

+3. **Main Thread Strategy (Web)**
+   - Performs all operations directly on the main thread for web compatibility
+   - Uses identical suggestion logic to ensure consistent behavior
+   - Optimizes operations to minimize performance impact on the main thread
+   - Maintains the same suggestion quality and behavior as isolate-based processing

-3. **Graceful Degradation**
+4. **Graceful Degradation**
-   - If isolate creation or communication fails, automatically falls back to main thread
+   - Even on platforms that support isolates, automatically falls back to main thread if needed
-   - Preserves all functionality even in environments where isolates aren't available
-   - Ensures suggestion quality isn't compromised even in fallback mode
+   - Ensures suggestion functionality is never compromised

-4. **Resource Management**
-   - Isolate is properly disposed when the controller is disposed
-   - Handles edge cases like rapid suggestion requests
+   - Handles edge cases like rapid suggestion requests safely

-   - Uses a single persistent isolate to avoid creation overhead
+5. **Resource Management**
+   - Platform-appropriate resource cleanup
+   - Only creates isolates when needed and supported
+   - Properly disposes resources when the controller is disposed

 ## Word Matching Logic